jorbinjubin/sync/Chem12.md

 * All chemical reactions release or absorb heat.

 * System refers to the sample that is under investigation

+  * Exothermic means the system loses energy and the surroundings gain energy

+  * Endothermic means the system gains energy and the surroundings lose energy

 * Everything that isn't the system, is the surroundings